Mason Bennett: Career

 Bennett mainly featured for the under-21 side at the start of the 2012–13 season sporadic substitute appearances, it was in one these appearances where Bennett scored his first goal for the first team, in a 5–0 win at home to Tranmere Rovers in the first half of the FA Cup on 5 January 2013, Bennett scored the fifth goal on 87 minutes, 3 minutes after he was introduced into the action.
 This goal also set the record for the youngest goal scorer in Derby County's history at the age of 16 years and 174 days, beating a record set by Lee Holmes in 2003.

 Bennett turned 17 in pre-season ahead of the 2013–14 season, where he is expected to continue to feature for the under-21 side as well as substitute appearances for the first team, with a potential loan move being considered.
 Bennett however remained at the club and he scored his first league goal in Derby's 5–1 win at Millwall on 14 September.
 He has since made sporadic appearances under new Rams boss Steve McClaren including an appearance in the FA Cup Third Round on 5 January 2014 tie against Chelsea at iPro Stadium, in which Bennett impressed many fans with his pace and willingness to run at experienced full-back and England centurion Ashley Cole.

 On 13 March 2014, Bennett joined League Two side Chesterfield on a month's loan.
-On 9 April 2014 he was recalled back to Derby.
+On 9 April 2014 he was recalled to Derby.

 After returning to Derby County on 9 April, Bennett was left out of the squad that faced Queens Park Rangers in the 2014 Football League Championship play-off final but later signed a new four-year deal on 29 July to secure his future at the club.

 On 12 August 2014 Bennett joined Bradford City on loan until January.
 Bennett scored his first goal for the club seven days later, in a 3–1 win away to Crawley Town.
 He was recalled on 14 October, having scored once in 13 matches.

 Bennett joined Burton Albion on loan in January 2016.

 On 28 August 2020, Bennett completed a permanent deal to Millwall, signing for an undisclosed fee having spent part of the previous season on loan at the London club.

 He subsequently joined Burton Albion.
 On 13 May 2025 Burton said the player would leave in June when his contract expired.

 On 12 June 2025, Bennett agreed to join League Two side Harrogate Town on a two-year deal.